 Local governments, including municipalities and counties, are critical partners for conservation.
 Expand your involvement.

 Here you will find information about an exciting and new smart-growth collaboration between the N.C.
 Wildlife Resources Commission, N.C.
-Wildlife Federation and the N.C. chapter of the American Society of Landscape Architects.
-Learn more.
+Wildlife Federation and the N.C.
+Chapter of the American Society of Landscape Architects.

 First-time and novice anglers in North Carolina are encouraged to borrow rods and reels free of charge to join in the fishing fun this year.
 The loaner rods and reels are provided by various city and county parks statewide and by the NC Wildlife Resources Commission through the Commission's Fishing Tackle Loaner Program (FTLP).
 The Commission created the Fishing Tackle Loaner Program to introduce North Carolinians, especially children, to fishing and to encourage novice anglers to continue developing their angling skills.

 Some of the state's best fishing for channel catfish can be found at any of the 40+ lakes (and one stream) across North Carolina that have been designated Community Fishing Program (CFP) sites.
 Community Fishing Program sites are intensively managed bodies of water receiving monthly stockings of catchable-sized channel catfish from April-September.
 In addition, many Community Fishing Program sites feature a handicap-accessible fishing pier and solar-powered fish feeders to make fishing more enjoyable for all anglers.
 Program sites are ideal for families seeking enjoyable and economical fishing trips.
 All North Carolina fishing regulations apply.